Kris Bryant Player Props: Rockies vs. Diamondbacks

 - Bryant has six doubles, five home runs and 21 walks while hitting .263.

-- Looking at the 49 games he has played this year, he's hit a home run in five of them (10.2%), and in 2.4% of his trips to the plate.

-- Bryant has driven in a run in 13 games this season (26.5%), including three games with more than one RBI (6.1%).
+- In 13 games this season (26.0%), Bryant has picked up an RBI, and in three of those games (6.0%) he had two or more.
 He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.